googlefonts/science-gothic/documentation/compiling_fonts.md

 This is how we get from FontLab VFC files to final variable TTFs.

-If you are working directly with UFOs only, and not starting with the FontLab source, you would skip to point 12 below.
+If you are working directly with UFOs only, and not starting with the FontLab source, you would skip to point 13 below.

-For point 3 and 5, we use a FontLab script, which is here in the repo.
+For points 4 and 6, we use a FontLab script, which is here in the repo.
 It is assumed you have this script installed and know how to run scripts from FontLab.

 1. Bump the version string in the font.
 1. Update the date/time stamp in the font to current.
+1. Save the font.
+Further changes are being made on a copy of the font.
 1. Run _Font: Check QA_ script that is in the scripts folder within FL.
 (Note that "_SG-UFO-Prepare.py_" is basically the same script, only it deletes problem glyphs!
 But the project is no longer in early stages, so deleting glyphs to make the font build is no longer an acceptable tradeoff.)
 1. Correct any problem glyphs by decomposing them, etc. Manually decompose problem glyphs not caught by the script. *  (Currently none)
 1. If problems were fixed, Run _Font: Check QA_ again.